Skip to main content

 8. Acknowledgements

-This research was generously funded by the Research Foundation - Flanders (FWO) (Project no. 11A9922N).
-Thanks to Kirby for supporting this project with a free license and to Daniel Guillan for his invaluable guidance on all things web-related, generously shared over many years.
+This research was funded by the Research Foundation – Flanders (FWO) (Project no. 11A9922N).
+Thanks are due to Kirby for providing a licence that supported the development of this digital corpus, and to Daniel Guillan for sustained guidance on all things web-related, generously shared over many years.